FINDING OUT WHO OWNS A DOMAIN NAME

 Where can I get information about who is the registrant of a domain name?

+If you have a domain dispute, you can contact the Registry to find out the contact details for a domain owner.
+Contact the Registry and fill out a Legitimate Interest form.
+The Registry will provide you with contact details.
 The Registrant details for any .gg and .je domain name are freely available to those persons having a legitimate concern to know the registrant details.
 See the [Pre-CIDD WHOIS Registrant Details Request Form].

 To which dispute resolution service provider do I submit my Complaint?